jundalisay/sp/content/en/research/whittaker/aether/chapter-11.md

 The activity of the cell is due to the fact that the available energy of a solution depends on its concentration, the molecules

+...

 of salt, in passing from a high to a low concentration, are therefore capable of supplying energy, just as a compressed gas is capable of supplying energy when its degree of compression is reduced.

 To examine the matter quantitatively, let nf(n/V) denote the term in the available energy of a solution, which is due to the dissolution of n gramme-molecules of salt in a volume V of pure solvent; the function f will of course depend also on the temperature.

 Then when dn gramme-molecules of solvent are evaporated from the solution, the decrease in the available energy of the system is evidently equal to the available energy of dn gramme-molecules of liquid solvent, less the available energy of dn gramme-molecules of the vapour of the solvent, together with nf(n/V) less nf{n/(V-vdn)}, where v denotes the volume of one gramme-molecule of the liquid.

 But this decrease in available energy must be equal to the mechanical work supplied to the external world, which is dn.p1(u′ – v), if p1, denote the vapour-pressure of the solution at the temperature in question, and {{Wikimath|v′ denote the volume of one gramme-molecule of vapour.
 We have therefore

+...

-...-available energy of dn gramme-molecules of solvent vapour +available energy of dn gramme-molecules of liquid solvent
+-available energy of dn gramme-molecules of solvent vapour +available energy of dn gramme-molecules of liquid solvent

 ...